 Saffron picking as depicted in the Tacuinum Sanitatis Codex that dates from the fifteenth century

 Investigating this story, the ecologist Bernhard Kaar realised that it was for him to revive this lost tradition and bring saffron farming back to the Wachau.
-The Wachauer Saffron Manufactory is only a few minutes away from the eastern gate.
-Housed in the town’s old railway station this is where sight-seeing trains still stop to this day www.wachaubahn.at Here a cup of coffee and an Austrian kind of saffron cake may be enjoyed whilst looking up at the ruins of Dürnstein Castle.
+The Wachauer Saffron Manufactory is only a few minutes away from the town’s eastern gate.
+Housed in the old railway station, this is where sight-seeing trains still stop (www.wachaubahn.at) and here a cup of coffee and an Austrian kind of saffron cake may be enjoyed whilst looking up at the ruins of Dürnstein Castle.
 Meanwhile for those back at home, a range of saffron enhanced products such as chocolate, honey and pasta can be bought as presents.
 For more information see www.safranmanufaktur.com and the Bernhard Kaar article on the „People“ page of Reloading Humanism.

 For the adventurous and able-bodied, the Vogelbergsteig offers the chance of experiencing Dürnstein’s rocky crags at close quarters.
 Steep paths and ledges that run along cliffs, slowly zigzag their way up from the western end of the town, bringing the intrepid walker up to the Kanzel and the Schloßberg whilst repeatedly offering spectacular views.

 564 Metres above sea-level, the Schloßberg is surmounted by the Starhembergwarte, an outlook tower from which the surrounding countryside can be surveyed.
-For those who neglected to organise a picnic, the Fesselhütte provides a modest selection of hot and cold refreshments including excellent Bauernkrapfen and Mohnzelte.
-For detailed information and a map, type „vogelbergsteig duernstein 14755“ into a search machine and click on the link that leadsto www.bergfex.at This and other routes are described in the Wachau edition of Rother Wanderführer and can be read from the 1:25,000 walker’s map NM 33-11-17.
+For those who neglected to organise a picnic, from April to October, the Fesslhütte provides a modest selection of hot and cold refreshments including excellent Bauernkrapfen and Mohnzelte.
+See www.fesslhuette.at.
+For detailed information and a map, type „vogelbergsteig duernstein 14755“ into a search machine and click on the link that leads to www.bergfex.at This and other routes are described in the Wachau edition of Rother Wanderführer and can be read from the 1:25,000 walker’s map NM 33-11-17.